Products and Services

 Cambridge English provides a service to enable examination centres and candidates to appeal against decisions that affect grades awarded to candidates.
 This appeals process applies to all Cambridge English Qualifications, except Young Learners.

-The appeals procedure focuses on whether, in the course of reaching decisions, Cambridge English Language Assessment (and, in the case of IELTS, British Council and IDP Education Ltd):
+The appeals procedure focuses on whether, in the course of reaching decisions, Cambridge English (and, in the case of IELTS, British Council and IDP Education Ltd):

 The appeals procedure is not concerned with making judgements about candidates' work in the examination; an appeal will not involve re-marking or re-assessment of a candidate's work, although further re-marking might be commissioned as a result of an appeal if it is found that procedures have not been satisfactorily followed.

-Where the outcome of an appeal brings into question the accuracy of grades awarded in an assessment, Cambridge English Language Assessment (and, in the case of IELTS, British Council and IDP Education Ltd) will take all reasonable steps to identify any other candidate who may have been affected and wherever possible correct or mitigate the error.
+Where the outcome of an appeal brings into question the accuracy of grades awarded in an assessment, Cambridge English (and, in the case of IELTS, British Council and IDP Education Ltd) will take all reasonable steps to identify any other candidate who may have been affected and wherever possible correct or mitigate the error.

 Where the outcome of an appeal results in the discovery of a failure in one of our processes or systems, we will review the relevant process or system and take all reasonable steps to ensure that the failure does not happen again.

-Cambridge English Language Assessment will consider an appeal only if the following conditions are met:
+Cambridge English will consider an appeal only if the following conditions are met: